Allan0820/Sorting-algorithm/README.md

-CAUTION- Though this algorithm works and sorts numbers in one pass, This algorithm is CONCEPTUALLY INCOMPETENT as it violates

-the principles of space complexity and is highly memory intensive.
+CAUTION- Though this algorithm works and sorts numbers in one pass, This algorithm is CONCEPTUALLY INCOMPETENT as it violates the principles of space complexity and is highly memory intensive.

 This algorithm works the best for consecutive numbers but if nos like 2^34-1 are taken then fails badly with respect to other sorting algorithms.
+I have published this algorithm so as to display my efforts in this area.